Jammy2211/PyAutoLens/docs/general/citations.rst

 the citation key for all of these projects.

-If you use decomposed mass models (e.g. stellar mass models like an ``EllSersic`` or dark matter models like an ``EllNFW``) please cite the following paper https://academic.oup.com/mnras/article/488/1/1387/5526256 under citation key ``Anowar2019``.
+If you use decomposed mass models (e.g. stellar mass models like an ``EllSersic`` or dark matter models like an ``EllNFW``) please cite the following paper https://arxiv.org/abs/2106.11464 under citation key ``Oguri2021``.
 Our deflection angle calculations are based on this method.

+If you specifically use a decomposed mass model with the ``GeneralizedNFW`` please cite the following paper https://academic.oup.com/mnras/article/488/1/1387/5526256 under citation key ``Anowar2019``.

 The citations.bib file above also includes my work on `using strong lensing to study galaxy structure
 <https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.2049N/abstract>`_.
 If you're feeling kind, please go ahead and stick